hVHDL/hVHDL_floating_point/README.md

 python vunit_run_float.py -p 8 --gtkwave-fmt ghw

-Multiplier has been tested successfully on efinix trion fpga
+An iir low pass filter which uses the Multiplier and adder has been tested successfully on efinix trion fpga